 - Lyve Services

 - Description of the Services.
-Seagate shall provide each of the Lyve services offerings pursuant to an Order and a Services Agreement (“Services”) to Company under the terms of this Agreement.
+Seagate shall provide each of the Lyve services offerings pursuant to an Order (“Services”) to Company under the terms of this Agreement.
 The Services are made up of software applications, tools, APIs, and connectors provided by Seagate as an online data storage platform-as-a-service, together with the Lyve portals, programs, software, tools, and networks that Seagate uses to make the platform available to its customers for collecting, organizing, storing, hosting, processing, retrieving, transmitting, and managing electronic data.
 All data that Company inputs or transfers to the Services is “Stored Data.”